the more bread the better.

-If you need a vegetarian version, instead of using Maple chicken sausage, just add pumpkin seeds and dried cranberries.
-The taste of both is fabulously festive!
+If you prefer to not include meat, just add pumpkin seeds and dried cranberries instead.
+The taste of both versions is fabulously festive :)

 1. Break/cut loaf of bread into tiny pieces and put on a large baking tray.
 Place in the oven on 200 degrees until the bread gets crispy and dry, about 15 minutes or so.